ARM-software/CMSIS-DSP/PythonWrapper_README.md

 ## Matrix

 For matrix, the instance variables are masked by the Python API.
-We decided that for matrix only there was no use for having the [CMSIS-DSP](https://github.com/ARM-software/CMSIS-DSP) instance visibles since they contain the same information as the numpy array (samples and dimension).
+We decided that for matrix only there was no use for having the [CMSIS-DSP](https://github.com/ARM-software/CMSIS-DSP) instance visible since they contain the same information as the numpy array (samples and dimension).

 So to use a [CMSIS-DSP](https://github.com/ARM-software/CMSIS-DSP) matrix function, it is very simple: